weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

 ![Git branches](./images/wego-branches.jpg)

 Using git branches within the git source resources offers several benefits:
-* branching is a common, well known paradigm used with git
+* branching is a common, well-known paradigm used with git
 * can replace the use of environments within applications as the changes can be made directly on branches

 The approach has downsides:
-* the branches will diverge, making it difficult to use git tooling (merging, cherry-picking) between environments since there is a single branch that is linear in time, when you move the git reference forward there is a chance to pick up unexpected application and profile changes.
+* the branches will diverge, making it difficult to use git tooling (merging, cherry-picking) between environments since there is a single branch that is linear in time.
+When you move the git reference forward there is a chance to pick up unexpected application and profile changes.
 E.g., both the billing and hr applications get updated in separate commits.
 If you move to the latest commit, you get the revisions to both applications.

 <!-- references -->
 [wep-dir]: https://github.com/weaveworks/weave-gitops-private/blob/main/docs/weps/WEP-001-Weave-gitops-core.md#wego-directory-structure